createNull/calculator-tool/README.md

 # Calculator Tool
-This web server is created with Python and Flask which can be used across different web based applications.
-This app purpose is to provide a calculator tool with input from user for simple algorithms.
-The output will be a number (in case of success) or an error message (in case of failure).
+Web server developed in Flask which can be used across different web based applications.
+This app purpose is to provide a calculator tool for simple algorithms using input from user.
+The output will be the result of the algorithm (in case of valid input) or an error message (in case of invalid input).
+This service also provides the execution time in seconds for each calculation.

 ## Prerequisites:
 *   Python3.x
 *   Docker